tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 The :doc:`Gravity field variation models <gravity_field_variation>` module contains functions to create settings objects of type :class:`~tudatpy.numerical_simulation.environment_setup.gravity_field_variation.GravityFieldVariationSettings` to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.gravity_field_variation_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.
 Note: this attribute is a list, and any number of variation models may be added.

 * These models provide various ways in which to define the time-variability of a body's (spherical harmonic) gravity field.
-* Unlike most environment models, the gravity field variations are stored inside the gravity field model, rather than directly in the body object
+* Unlike most environment models, the gravity field variations are stored inside the gravity field model, rather than directly in the body object.
 The gravity field variations can be extracted from the :class:`~tudatpy.numerical_simulation.environment.TimeDependentSphericalHarmonicsGravityField` object (a derived class of :class:`~tudatpy.numerical_simulation.environment.GravityFieldModel`) using :attr:`~tudatpy.numerical_simulation.environment.TimeDependentSphericalHarmonicsGravityField.gravity_field_variation_models`, which provides a list of :class:`~tudatpy.numerical_simulation.environment.GravityFieldVariationModel` objects
 * The following code block gives an overview of the steps to define, create, and extract a gravity field variation model, for the specific example of a constant :math:`k_{2}=0.301` Love number, and both the Sun and Moon as tide-raising bodies.

   .. code-block:: python